cybergrizz/Azure_Sentinel_Failed_GEO_RDP/README.md

 <br />
 <br />

-Now that we have set the TERRIBLE Network Security Groups, we will Review nad Crete our HoneyPot
+Now that we have set the TERRIBLE Network Security Groups, we will Review and Create our HoneyPot
 <br />
 <br />
 <br />